Analysis of a Finite State Many Player Game Using its Master Equation: Sufficient conditions for Theorems and

 \section{Sufficient conditions for Theorems \ref{thm_21} and \ref{thm_22}}

 \beginsec

 In this section we show that a variant of the conditions imposed in \cite{Gomes2013} are sufficient for Assumptions \ref{assumption21}--\ref{assumption23} to hold.
-Throughout this process we explicitly show how to derive the master equation from the MFG.
-For the sake of presentation we fully detail the required conditions. \begin{assumption} \begin{enumerate} \item (control set) The minimal rate of transition allowed from one state to another is positive. \item (separation) The function $f$ can be expressed as $f(x,\eta,a)=f_1(x,a)+f_2(x,\eta)$, $(x,\eta,a)\in[d]\times\calP([d])\times\R^d$. \item (Lipschitz-continuity) The functions $f_2$ and $g$ are differentiable w.r.t.~$\eta$ and there exists a constant $c_L$ such that for every $x\in[d]$, and $\eta,\eta'\in\calP([d])$,
+Throughout this process we explicitly show how to derive the master equation from the MFG. \begin{assumption} \begin{enumerate} \item (control set) The minimal rate of transition allowed from one state to another is positive. \item (separation) The function $f$ can be expressed as $f(x,\eta,a)=f_1(x,a)+f_2(x,\eta)$, $(x,\eta,a)\in[d]\times\calP([d])\times\R^d$. \item (Lipschitz-continuity) The functions $f_2$ and $g$ are differentiable w.r.t.~$\eta$ and there exists a constant $c_L$ such that for every $x\in[d]$, and $\eta,\eta'\in\calP([d])$,